tyleryouk/00os-origin/1000xbrain/system/cycle-manager/operational_feedback/unified_enhancements.md

 * Optimized error handling
 * Improved overall performance

+### File Count Monitoring and Anti-Proliferation Strategy

+**ID**: ENH-ALL-003
+**Status**: identified
+**Priority**: high
+**Tags**: documentation, process
+**Cycle Type**: all
+**Source**: cycle-completion
+**Implemented In**:

+#### Description
+Implement a comprehensive monitoring and anti-proliferation strategy across all cycles to maintain the "less is more" principle and prevent future file proliferation.
+This enhancement builds on the successes of CM-014 which demonstrated that removing redundant files and consolidating overlapping functionality significantly reduces cognitive load without sacrificing capabilities.

+#### Impact
+* Efficiency: high - Fewer files to navigate and understand leads to faster development
+* Maintainability: high - Reduced file count makes system easier to maintain
+* User Experience: medium - More streamlined system improves usability for developers

+#### Implementation
+* Create file count tracking metrics for each domain/cycle
+* Develop standard guidelines for when to create new files versus modifying existing ones
+* Implement periodic file audits to identify candidates for consolidation
+* Create minimalist documentation templates for when new files are needed
+* Document best practices for file consolidation based on CM-014 experience

+#### Success Criteria
+* Documented anti-proliferation strategy in system guidelines
+* Tracking mechanism for monitoring file count growth over time
+* Clear criteria for when new files are justified versus consolidation
+* Templates for minimalist documentation when new files are created
+* Reduction in unnecessary file creation across all cycles

+#### Related
+* ENH-ALL-001
+* ENH-ALL-002

 ## Usage Guidelines

 1. **Focus on Active Work**: This repository only contains active enhancements needing implementation